Best Freeze-Dried Food for Backpacking [2023 Edition]

 By the way, it’s a good idea to include a few backpacking freeze-dried food packets or freeze-dried fruit in your first-aid kit.
 In a survival scenario, freeze-dried emergency food packs offer a reliable way to keep your energy up.
 While a clean source of water should be your top priority, freeze-dry foods can significantly boost your energy levels and stave off hunger.

-Since all the vitamins and minerals are preserved in the freeze-drying process, there’s not much difference between freeze-dried foods and a fresh meal, whether you’re eating a plate of green beans or cooked meats.
-In particular, researchers haven’t found any major differences between fiber and antioxidant levels.
+Since all the vitamins and minerals are preserved in the freeze-drying process, there isn’t much distinction between the health benefits of freeze-dried foods versus a fresh meal, whether you’re eating green beans or cooked meats.
+In particular, research has found no major differences between the levels of fiber and antioxidant levels in freeze-dried and fresh food.

 The major difference between freeze-dried and raw foods is in the number of calories.
 Nutritionists have discovered that calories (per gram) are higher due to the lack of water content.